 There may come a time when you may want to or need to reset your Windows Security settings to default values.
-Maybe you messed them while configuring them manually or maybe your PC just recovered from a malware infection.
-If for some reason you’d like to reset all your Windows 8, Windows 7 or Windows Vista security settings to their default values, you may do so as follows:
+Maybe you messed them up while configuring them manually or maybe your PC just recovered from malware infection.
+If for some reason you’d like to reset all your Windows 11 or Windows 10 security settings to their default values, you may do so as follows.

 Open an elevated command prompt and type the following command: